 - O2 and CAPPMA Commit to a More Sustainable Future for Chinese Seafood Industry on World Oceans Day

 - Expanding Capacity and Expertise in Policy, IUU, and China

 Meet O2's China Program Director

-Songlin, who lives in China, is an experienced and passionate conservation professional.
-His international career includes work for The Nature Conservancy, World Wildlife Fund (WWF China and WWF International), and The Paulson Institute, among others.
-He has planned, led, and coordinated a number of large scale sustainable fisheries projects, aquaculture improvement projects, and wetlands conservation projects.
+Songlin is an experienced and passionate conservation professional.
+His career includes work for The Nature Conservancy, World Wildlife Fund, and The Paulson Institute, among others.
+He has planned, led, and coordinated a number of large scale sustainable fisheries and aquaculture projects and wetlands conservation projects.
 His efforts helped guide the first Marine Stewardship Council certification of a Chinese fishery and created enabling conditions for the first two Chinese fish farms to be certified by the Aquaculture Stewardship Council.
-In addition to this work, he also advises leading international and Chinese NGOs on coastal and marine biodiversity conservation issues.
+He also advises leading international and Chinese NGOs on coastal and marine biodiversity conservation issues.
 Trained first as a marine ecologist at the Ocean University of China, and then an environmental manager at Yale, Songlin excels at exploring conservation solutions from political, market, and scientific angles.
-He is fluent in both Mandarin and English and in his spare time enjoys reading, traveling, sports, and keeping ornamental freshwater fish.
+He is fluent in Mandarin and English and in his spare time enjoys reading, traveling, sports, and keeping ornamental freshwater fish.